kb-dk/SKS_tei/README.md

 The material here was translated into TEI from the original kn1 format by Karsten Kynde with some contributions from Sigfrid Lundberg.

-Here we have added xml:id attributes to all elements that didn't have that to begin with.
-Makes indexing, searching and navigation easier.

 The directories came to our project in a bagit format.
 We try to keep it that way for the time being.